17 Types of Pet Turtles: Best Turtles to Have as Pets

 FoodCommercial food, insects, krill, worms, live fish, vegetables, etc.

-The Mississippi map turtle got its name because of the map-like paintings on its shell.
-It is found in the Mississippi valley, that’s why it is called Mississippi map turtles.
-They are mostly found in rivers, streams, and lakes.
-Unlike most other aquatic turtles, Mississippi map turtles like to be in moving water rather than ponds.
+The Mississippi map turtle is named for the map-like patterns on its shell.
+Found in the Mississippi Valley, they inhabit rivers, streams, and lakes.
+Unlike most aquatic turtles, they prefer moving water over ponds.

-Map turtles prefer large water body with current such as rivers.
-They are not very demanding as pets but needs excellent water quality.
+Map turtles thrive in large water bodies with currents, such as rivers.
+They are not very demanding as pets but require excellent water quality.

-Mississippi map turtles are one of the most elegant species of pet turtles.
-However, they require a little bit more attention than other aquatic turtles as they are very skittish and can get nervous easily.
+Mississippi map turtles are elegant but require more attention than other aquatic turtles.
+They are skittish and can get nervous easily.
+Pristine water is crucial.

-As Mississippi map turtles are aquatic, they do almost everything while swimming, even eating.
-Even, they only eat in water.
-Map turtles are omnivorous, so they eat a mix of vegetables and protein.
-However, feeding them too much protein can result in unnatural growth.
+As aquatic creatures, Mississippi map turtles do almost everything while swimming, including eating.
+They are omnivorous, eating a mix of vegetables and protein.
+However, too much protein can cause unnatural growth.

-You can feed them a reliable commercial turtle food daily.
-However, the diet should also consist of green leafy vegetables.
-Their favorite vegetables are spinach, dandelion leaves, lettuce, and parsley.
-Fruits are a great treat for Mississippi map turtles.
+Feed them reliable commercial turtle food daily, supplemented with green leafy vegetables.
+Their favorites include spinach, dandelion leaves, lettuce, and parsley.
+Fruits make great treats.

-Mississippi map turtles tend to go into hibernation if the temperature drops below 60 degrees Fahrenheit.
+Mississippi map turtles may hibernate if the temperature drops below 60°F.

 5. Wood Turtle: